parthsolanke/smoke-detection/README.md

-Smoke detection using YOLOv8 🚬
+Smoke detection with YOLOv8 🚬